 Religiously, Italy remains strongly marked by Catholic identity while also becoming more secular and religiously diverse.
 A 2021 estimate cited by the State Department placed Catholics at 74.5% of the population, atheists or agnostics at 15.3%, non-Catholic Christians at 4.1%, Muslims at 3.7%, and followers of other religions at 2.2%.

-The main pressure facing Christians in Italy is not usually open persecution, but secularization, nominal religion, and spiritual indifference.
+The main challenges affecting Christian life and church ministry in Italy are not usually open persecution, but secularization, inherited religion without active discipleship, public mistrust, demographic strain, migration pressure, and spiritual indifference.

 Secularization beneath Christian memory